 Suppose we observe data $\tx_1, \dotsc, \tx_n \in \Omega \subset \RR^2$ with responses $y_1, \dotsc, y_n \in \RR$.
 Define the shorthand notation $\tX = ^\top$ and $\tY = $.

-The natural thin plate spline problem provides a smooth function $g$ such that $g(\tx_i) \approx \ty_i$ for $i = 1, \dotsc, n$.
+The natural thin-plate spline problem provides a smooth function $g$ such that $g(\tx_i) \approx \ty_i$ for $i = 1, \dotsc, n$.
 The ``closeness'' of $g(\tx_i)$ to $\ty_i$ is enforced through squared error, while a penalty on the curvature of $g$ discourages roughness.
 Formally, we define the roughness penalty:

 We then define an objective in which the regularization parameter $\lambda > 0$ mediates the competing demands of the squared error and roughness penalty terms:

 Let us define the basis matrix $\TPSBasisMatrix\in\RR^{n\times n}$, with entries